x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/unattended-installs.md

 7. Restart the computer after Exchange 2016 has completed.

-8. Complete your deployment by performing the tasks provided in [Exchange 2016 post-installation tasks](../../plan-and-deploy/post-installation-tasks/post-installation-tasks.md).
+8. Complete your deployment by performing the tasks provided in [Exchange Server post-installation tasks](../../plan-and-deploy/post-installation-tasks/post-installation-tasks.md).

 ## Examples